BI and analytics

 What makes a dashboard worth using

-• Metrics are directly tied to business decisions and responsibility areas.
+• Metrics are tied to business decisions and responsibility areas.

 • Data sources and update rules are transparent.